apigee/apijam/Labs/Appendix/API Development - Create a RESTful API from a SOAP service/README.md

 ?StockSymbol=APIC&LicenseKey=0
 ```

-* That concludes this hands-on lesson.
+* That concludes this hands-on lab.
 It was simple, but you learned how quickly you were able to convert an existing SOAP service into API without writing a single line of code.

 # Lab Video